 Best Practice Description Synchronize use of client instances.
 Create client instances as you need them; do not store them long term.
-Use a stored list of features, including client ID, to create client instances.
-Define all features for the web service client instance, including client ID, so that they are consistent each time the client instance is created.
-For example: service.getBackendServicePort(features); Explicitly define the client ID.
+Use a stored list of features, including client ID, to create Define all features for the web service client instance, including client ID, so that they are consistent each time the client instance is created.
+For example: client instances. service.getBackendServicePort(features); Explicitly define the client ID.
 Use the ClientIdentityFeature to define the client ID explicitly.
 This client ID is used to group statistics and other monitoring information, and for reporting runtime validations, and so on.
 For more information, see Managing Client Identity.
 Note: Oracle strongly recommends that you define the client ID explicitly.
 If not explicitly defined, the server generates the client ID automatically, which may not be user-friendly.
+Explicitly close client instances For example: when processing is complete. ((java.io.Closeable)port).close(); If not closed explicitly, the client instance will be closed automatically when it goes out of scope.
+Note : The client ID remains registered and visible until the container (Web application or EJB) is deactivated.
+For more information, see Client Identity Lifecycle.